Entrepreneurship Coach Lisa Corrado Shares Her 5-Step Process for Identifying and Achieving Your Big-Picture Goals

 Step #5: Take inventory of the resources you have

 One of the most important assets you have as an entrepreneur is the resources around you.
 When you’re goal setting, take inventory of the resources you already have around you that could potentially help you achieve your goals.
 “We typically ask ourselves, ‘what do we need to make my goals happen?’
 But I prefer to come from the point of, ‘what do I already have?’
 What do I have available right now that's going to make me successful?’”
 Corrado says.
 “Before you figure out what you need, it's important to take stock of what you have.”

 Seeing that you have an untapped collection of resources can be a huge confidence boost if you’re feeling anxious about tackling a specific goal.
 “When you're listing all the resources that you can easily tap into, you can start to realize, ‘Oh, yeah.
 I can do this.
 This is going to be pretty doable,’ Corrado says.
 “It could be your training, team, education, skills, or talents.
 There's always something in there that will surprise you.”

-Learn more about personal development.
+Learn more about goal setting.

 This post is based on content from a WeWork Labs programming session.

 Interested in connecting directly with this mentor?
 Ask your Labs Manager for help.